 Covered employers shall provide notice to their employees of the right to request CFRA leave under the California Family Rights Act.
 Employers shall post the notice in a conspicuous place or places where employees tend to congregate.
-Electronic posting is sufficient to meet this posting requirement as long as it is posted electronically in a conspicuous place or places where employees would tend to view it in the workplace.
 Every employer covered by the CFRA is required to post and keep posted on its premises, in conspicuous places where employees are employed, a notice explaining the Act's provisions and providing information concerning the procedures for filing complaints of violations of the Act with the Department of Fair Employment and Housing.
 The notice must be posted prominently where it can be readily seen by employees and applicants for employment.
 The poster and the text must be large enough to be easily read and contain fully legible text.
 Electronic posting is sufficient to meet this posting requirement as long as it otherwise meets the requirements of this section.
 If the employer publishes an employee handbook that describes other kinds of personal or disability leaves available to its employees, that the employer shall include a description of CFRA leave in the next edition of its handbook it publishes following adoption of these regulations.
 The employer may include both pregnancy disability leave and CFRA leave requirements in a single notice.